isomerpages/moe-rivervalleyhigh/_about-rv/School Overview/A School of Opportunities.md

 Education (CCE) for students.
-Through components like the Overseas Experiential Learning Programme (OELP), Enhanced National Education (NE) and Values in Action (VIA) Programme and platforms such as the Y.LEAD Seminar, LCDC aims to nurture students who practise values-based citizenship and leadership.</p>
+Through components like the Overseas Experiential Learning Programme (OELP), Enhanced National Education (NE) and Values in Action (VIA) Programme and platforms such as the Y.LEAD Seminar, LCDC aims to nurture students who practice values-based citizenship and leadership.</p>
 </li>
 <li>
 <p><strong>CGDC</strong>&nbsp;focuses on developing students’ civic-mindedness